 We invite you to schedule a call with one of our experienced attorneys, and we will have an initial consultation where we can discuss your unique situation and a potential plan for your matter.
 In the meantime, put our top ten tips into practice:

-1. Obtain an experienced adviser immediately.
+1. Obtain an experienced advisor immediately.

 2. Review and understand your college’s policies and procedures to know your rights.

 Your college’s policies and procedures will be contained in the college’s student handbook, code of conduct, and/or a separate Title IX policy.
-These materials should be consulted to get a full understanding of your rights.
+These materials should be reviewed to get a full understanding of your rights.

 3. Be mindful of the purposes of any meetings with the university.